Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting: Beating the Lancaster-Betz model

 \subsection{The Betz model}

-The Betz acutator disc the model has a clean separation of the iso-energy expansion zone and the work extraction zone.
-The constant velocity requirement in the actuator, means \begin{enumerate} \item In the Betz model the only source of work is the pressure drop across the actuator. \item Pressure development happens entirely in the iso-energetic expansion zones not the harvester. \end{enumerate}
+Since the Betz model is generally well known, we defer its derivation to later in the paper.
+Briefly then, the Betz actuator disc the model has a clean separation of the iso-energy expansion zone and the work extraction zone.
+The constant velocity requirement across the actuator region means: \begin{enumerate} \item In the Betz model, the only source of work is the pressure drop across the actuator. \item The exploitable pressure change happens entirely in the iso-energetic expansion zones before and after the harvester. \end{enumerate}